-Many acres of well kept turf, along with broad weed patches and sections of harvested and furrowed soil, make the Tuckahoe Turf Farm a unique birding spot.
-This farm is PRIVATE PROPERTY, but the owner allows birdwatchers to visit under the specific conditions below.
-Respect the owner’s wishes and this site will reward you and others with some great birding.
+Many acres of commercial turf, along with broad weed patches and sections of harvested and furrowed soil, make the Harvard Turf Farm (formerly Tuckahoe Turf Farm) an excellent birding spot.
+This farm is PRIVATE PROPERTY, but the owner allows birdwatchers to visit under specific conditions.
+Please respect the owner’s wishes and this site will reward you and others with some great birds.

-Weekends are generally better than weekdays.
-During the week, farm activities tend to scatter the birds.
+Weekends may be better than weekdays, since farm activities tend to scatter the birds.

 What to Expect

 Geese; shorebirds including golden-plovers, buff-breasted sandpipers, and other prairie/grassland species; horned larks, snow buntings, and other open-country species.
-Tuckahoe Turf Farm was the site of a Northern Lapwing appearance in 2012.
+The Harvard Turf Farm hosted a Northern Lapwing in November 2012.